 About 98 percent of the eggplant grown in the U.S. is produced for the fresh market, with the remainder used for processed products such as frozen entrees and specialty dips and appetizers (Outlook 2012).

-Eggplant is a widely grown specialty vegetable in the United States.
-Although the USDA has not collected complete domestic production statistics for eggplant since 2001, the 2012 Census of Agriculture (2013) reports that eggplant was harvested on 3,400 farms in 2012, an increase of over 560 farms since 2007.
-However, acreage declined 17% in those five years.
-The leading states in eggplant production are New Jersey, California, and New York.
-An estimated 156.3 million pounds of eggplants were grown in the United States in 2012 (Yearbook ERS 2013).
-Production yields vary around the country with producers averaging approximately 20,000 pounds per acre.
+Eggplant is a widely grown specialty vegetable in the United States, however, there are less than 7,000 acres in eggplant production annually.
+An estimated 142 million pounds of eggplants were grown in the United States in 2015 (ERS 2016).
+Production yields vary around the country with producers averaging approximately 25,000 pounds per acre.

 Prices for eggplant vary depending on the type and season.
-A carton (approximately 25 pounds) averaged $23.50 in July 2015 (USDA AMS).
+A 1/9 bushel box (16-18 eggplant per box) was selling for approximately $14.00 in March 2017 (USDA AMS).

 Based on most recent production and price averages, the estimated gross value per acre is approximately $17,500.
 The costs of production of eggplant vary depending the production location.
 It is labor-intensive, especially for harvest and post-harvest handling and packaging.